MichaelFrangione/tiered-auth-app-and-risk-portal/submission-app-tech-spec.md

 - **Approach 1** is ideal for the interim phase while building and scaling the app initially
 - **Approach 2** becomes a necessity once scaling to multiple organizations and higher user volumes

+### Other Considerations

+**Managed Auth Services**
+- Instead of you building, hosting, and securing our own user database and login logic, we can use a 3rd party managed auth service such as Clerk, Auth0, or Amazon Cognito.
+These services can be integrated into into the application using their SDKs.
+- These managed auth services would also enable restricting registration to only whitelisted institutional domains while managing the highest level of security.

 ## Risk Assessment Mismatch Notifications: